 The most important step to achieving financial wellness is an effective retirement plan.
 One of the first questions that comes to mind when people start planning for retirement is: “How much do I need to retire?”.

-But, with no “one-size fits all” strategy for retirement planning, it can be an intimidating process to undertake alone.
+With no “one-size fits all” strategy for retirement planning, it can be an intimidating process to undertake alone.
 Working with an experienced team of financial professionals, like those at Meld Financial, can reduce the stress and anxiety of developing an effective plan.

 Consult a Financial Professional to Evaluate Your Financial Health

 An experienced financial professional should start by taking stock of your current situation.
 This means working to understand the totality of your finances.
-This will allow them to develop a spending, saving and investing plan designed to meet your goals later in the process.
+This will allow them to develop a spending, saving, and investing plan designed to meet your goals later in the process.

 The final step is to determine your Required Rate of Return™ [RRoR™].
 Your RRoR™ is the return you will need to earn on your savings to meet the retirement goals you have set.
-By knowing this figure, you can choose investments that meet your goals while subjecting you to the lowest amount of risk.
+With this figure, you can choose investments that meet your goals while subjecting you to the lowest amount of risk.